 Most apartments are rented fully furnished, but the quality of appliances and furniture may not always be up to an expat’s standards, so it’s important to inspect accommodation before committing.

 Finding accommodation in Qatar

 For those who are going it alone, listings are available in the classifieds section of the Gulf Times, and on supermarket boards and real-estate websites, including Qatar Living, JustProperty and Property Finder.
 The services of a relocation company or local estate agent are strongly recommended, as these professionals know the various areas well and can save time researching properties and negotiating with landlords.

 The Ministry of Municipality and Environment manages all real-estate matters while some documents need to be overseen by the Real Estate and Residences Registration Office.
 This is where estate agents play a key role by facilitating transactions and arranging leases, utilities and deposits.

 Expats will be happy to know that rent prices seem to be stabilising as more and more buildings are springing up all over Qatar.

 If an expat’s employer arranges their accommodation, the company will negotiate the lease with the landlord.
 Otherwise, expats can expect to pay as much as one year’s rent upfront.
 Most expats choose to make the payment with post-dated cheques, although those who can afford to pay in one lump sum can often leverage a lower price.
 Rent can also be paid quarterly.

 In the tenant’s favour, rental fees cannot go up within the 12 months designated by the lease.

-Whatever the type of accommodation, expats should make sure that their housing in Qatar is equipped with an air conditioning unit before signing any lease.
-Temperatures soar in summer, and installing this facility can be expensive.
+Utilities are not usually included, but these costs are reasonable thanks to the government’s policy of subsidisation.
+That said, expats should make sure their housing in Qatar is equipped with an air conditioning unit before signing a lease.
+Temperatures soar in summer, and installing one can be expensive.